emqx/emqx-plugin-sdv/README.md

 ### Realtime Forwarding

+- SDV platform publishes a batch, and the plugin will store the data in `sdv_fanout_data` and `sdv_fanout_ids` tables.
+- For each VIN, check if there are more than 1 fanout request for this VIN (lookup `sdv_fanout_ids` table).
+- If there are more than 1 fanout request, do nothing, the next send will be triggered after the previous one is finished.
+- For each VIN, the plugin will check if the client currently has a session registered (lookup `emqx_cm_registry`).
+- If the client has no session, do nothing.
+Data will be sent after vehicle is reconnected, see `Resume After Reconnection` section.
+- If the client has a session, forward a notification to the node where the client is registered (RPC call).
+- The local node (RPC handler) will check if the client is currently online (lookup `emqx_channel_live` table).
+- If the client is not online, do nothing.
+Data will be sent after vehicle is reconnected, see `Resume After Reconnection` section.
-If the client (identified by VIN) is currently online, try to deliver the message immediately.
-But the data might still need to be stored for async ACK handling (or if any client is not online).
+- If the client is online, publish the data to the client with QoS=1 topic = `agent/${VIN}/proxy/request/${request_id}`.
+- The client will send `PUBACK`, and trigger the 'delivery.completed' hookpoint.
+- The plugin will delete the data from `sdv_fanout_ids` table, and send the next request if found.

 ### Resume After Reconnection

+- The plugin should hook to the `session.subscribed` hookpoint.
-Subscribes (either new subscribe, or resume session after session takeover) to `agent/${VIN}/proxy/request/+`, plugin will read from `sdv_fanout_ids` table, if found, read from `sdv_fanout_data` table, and publish data as payload to this subscription with QoS=1 topic = `agent/${VIN}/proxy/request/${request_id}`, and keep packet ID for correlation in process dictionary.
+- After vehicle subscribes to `agent/${VIN}/proxy/request/+`, the hook callback will read from `sdv_fanout_ids` table, if found, read from `sdv_fanout_data` table, and publish data as payload to this subscription with QoS=1 topic = `agent/${VIN}/proxy/request/${request_id}`.
+- The client will send `PUBACK`, and trigger the 'delivery.completed' hookpoint.

-Subscribes sends `PUBACK`, plugin will find the `request_id` and delete from `sdv_fanout_ids` table.
+- The plugin will delete the data from `sdv_fanout_ids` table, and send the next request if found.

+## Race Conditions